6 Habits to Supercharge Your Next Fundraiser: Learning from the Great Canadian Giving Challenge

 Even if you’re only building one or two habits listed above, the important thing is that you’re trying.
 Don’t be discouraged if you don’t see immediate results either - that’s why these are called habits and not quick fixes!

 And after reading all six habits above, charities with a keen eye may have noticed that understanding donor interests, behaviours, and preferences are central to forming these fundraising habits.
 And the more organized your donor data is, the easier it is to pull these donor insights.
-Click here to learn how you can organize your donor’s data right now in three simple steps!
+Learn how to organize your donor’s data in three simple steps.

 *Donations must be made via canadahelps.org.
 Minimum $3 donation required.
 Contest runs from June 1, 2022 at midnight Newfoundland Daylight Time (NDT) to June 30, 2022 at 11:59:59 p.m.
 Pacific Daylight Time (PDT).
 See full rules at: www.canadahelps.org/en/givingchallenge-rules.